marcoboncoraglio/climbingpartners-frontend/README.md

 ### Posts/Events
 - allow users to create posts on the map (visibility in settings) that represent climbing trips where people can join

-### Unit tests
-- write unit tests :)

 ## Backend

 ### Implement backend
 - Get request for all users within a certain range

-- It would be nice to move to dynamodb instead of mongodb.
-Unfortunately I decided to use mongoose and connect passport js directly to mongoose, so it's probably not trivial.
-Use mongodb from aws for now...